-The Old Town is comprised of a few major streets criss-crossed by numerous narrow alleyways.
+Hoi An Ancient Town is comprised of a few major streets criss-crossed by numerous narrow alleyways.

-One of the most prominent features of Hoi An is the Thu Bon River.
+One of the most prominent features of Hoi An Ancient Town is the Thu Bon River.
 On either side of the river’s banks are restaurants and bars where you can sit and enjoy the sunset over beers and plates of Vietnamese food.
 It’s one of the best places to go people-watching and while away the time.

 Here’s an aerial shot of the river.
-I’ll post a video with drone footage of Hoi An soon.

 We didn’t do it but taking a boat ride on the Thu Bon River is a popular activity among tourists.
 From what I understand, it costs about VND 100,000 per hour.
 It’s popular around sunset when it’s less hot.